Frontendland/webcoreui/README.md

 ## Getting Started

 Webcore can be used as a standalone project, or it can be integrated into your existing Astro, Svelte, or React ecosystems.
+The easiest way to get started is to clone the repository and run `npm run dev` to start building your pages with the components available.

 ### Prerequisites